pclambert/website/content/software/stpm2_standsurv/standardized_survival_AF.md

 It is worthwhile commenting what we mean be "exposed" here.
 Those on hormal treatment will be consided unexposed and those **not** taking the treatment will be unexposed, i.e our unepxosed group is when `hormon=1`.

 I will first use the `failure` option to calculate the standardized failure probabilities in both groups.
 I also predict the failure probability in the population as a whole.
-I do this using `.` within an `at()' option, i.e. using `at3(.)` in the example below.
+I do this using `.` within an `at()` option, i.e. using `at3(.)` in the example below.

 ```stata
 . range timevar 0 10 101